-Stepmom Christy Tusing-Borgeld created this important holiday in 1997 to honor stepfamilies and create awareness.
+Which is why stepmom Christy Tusing-Borgeld created National Stepfamily Day in 1997, an unofficial holiday to honor stepfamilies and create awareness for them.
 With seven children in a “his, hers, and ours” family, she and her husband get it—they understand the good and the bad of stepfamily life.
 Her vision for the holiday was to promote the understanding and celebration of stepfamilies—those who had successfully merged, in addition to those who were fighting to keep their families together.

 Why you should celebrate National Stepfamily Day

-Stepfamilies are found throughout the Bible, although we don’t see the terms “step” or “half.”
+Stepfamilies are found throughout the Bible, although we don’t see the terms of “step” or “half.”
 Even in the case of our Lord Jesus, His earthly father, Joseph, wasn’t His birth father and could be termed His stepfather.
-When we read of mixed families in the Bible, we don’t find negative stigmas surrounding them.
+When we read of blended families in the Bible, we don’t find negative stigmas or stereotypes surrounding them.

 National Stepfamily Day isn’t for perfect families